Why We Take X-Rays

 For new patients, we recommend a full series of X-rays (or bitewings and a panoral) in order to establish a baseline and evaluate your overall dental health.

-If you’ve had a recent full-mouth series or panoral taken at a previous dental office, we can typically have those emailed to us.
+If you’ve had a recent full-mouth series or panoral taken at a previous dental office, we can typically have those emailed to us and not have to repeat the X-rays at your first visit.

 Your oral health is our goal.
 X-rays are an essential tool for helping us achieve that goal!